cesarovj/Snake-Grow-Shrink/README.md

 #### This is the link to the video https://youtu.be/hNuHIryq428

-This porject was created using:
+This project was created using:
 * Python
 * Pygame